Utility of a hybrid approach to the hadronic vacuum polarisation contribution to the muon anomalous magnetic moment: Conclusions

 Without understanding the difference between CMD-3 and the older experimental $\Ree$ results one might conclude that a purely lattice QCD result for the LOHVP contribution is the only safe input for the Standard Model value for $a_\mu$ (unless you believe option 2 above, that there are unexplained errors in the lattice QCD results).
-It is still challenging for multiple lattice QCD groups to achieve $\sim 1\%$ uncertainties on the full LOHVP, however.
+It is still challenging for multiple lattice QCD groups to achieve $\sim 0.5\%$ uncertainties on the full LOHVP, however (but see recent updates for the full light-quark-connected contribution that achieve 0.7-0.8\% uncertainties in Refs~\cite{RBC:2024fic,Djukanovic:2024cmq,Bazavov:2024eou}).
 Instead we argue that a combination of lattice QCD and data-driven results is a way forward.
 Accepting that lattice QCD is correct means that lattice QCD can be used to test the $\Ree$ results, as we have done here, and to select the option that is consistent with $t_1$ independence (if such an option exists).
 Alternatively it is possible to focus on a large enough value of $t_1$ that the data-driven contribution is small and the systematic error from differences between experiments is not unduly large.
 This latter approach is the one taken by BMW/DMZ with $t_1 = $ 2.8 fm but, as we show in Table~\ref{tab:amuR}, a smaller $t_1$ value of 2.5 fm or even 2.0 fm can be used without the differences between KNT19 and KNT19(CMD-3) exceeding 1\% of the LOHVP contribution.

 In this way, the uncertainty in the Standard Model prediction could be reduced in future with improved lattice QCD results for a wider range of $t_1$ values.
 In Table~\ref{tab:amuR} we give the numbers for $a_\mu^\LOHVP(t_1,\infty)$ from $\Ree$ to be added to the lattice QCD results for a variety of $t_1$ values to obtain $a_\mu^\LOHVP$ and repeat the analysis done here.
 The correlation matrices for these numbers are given in Tables~\ref{tab:kntcmd} and~\ref{tab:knt}.
 The approach suggested here also provides a simple test of new experimental results for $\Ree$.
 Values for $a_\mu^\LOHVP(t_1,\infty)$ calculated from the new results can be combined with the lattice $a_\mu^\LOHVP(0,t_1)$ values given in Table~\ref{tab:amu} (with correlation matrix in Eq.\eqref{eq:latcorr}), or improved lattice results when they become available.
 The lattice QCD results used here are from 2019 and more recent lattice data from, for example, Fermilab/HPQCD/MILC, has higher statistics and includes results on finer lattices~\cite{FermilabLatticeHPQCD:2023jof}.
 From the error budget in Table~\ref{tab:errorbudget} we see that halving the lattice QCD uncertainty at $t_1 =$ 2.0 fm would reduce the uncertainty on $a_\mu^\LOHVP$ to 0.56\% using KNT19(CMD-3) results, or 0.8\% if an additional uncertainty is allowed for the difference between KNT19 and KNT19(CMD-3).
 This is achievable in the near future.